 CASWE-ACFTS has been responsible for reviewing and accrediting university based programs of social work education within Canada since 1973 and graduates of these accredited programs become professional social work practitioners.
 Therefore CASWE-ACFTS shares responsibility for the scope and nature of social work practice within Canada, be that past, present or future practice.
 Unfortunately, social work education, research and practice have been, and continue to be, complicit in our colonial reality.
 Such complicity contradicts the espoused values and ethics of social work, potentially negates the positive impact of social work interventions, and results in harmful policies and practices.

 Transforming our colonial reality must be a responsibility shared by all Canadians.
-As beginning steps in embracing this shared responsibility, the members of the Board of Directors, of the Canadian Association for Social Work Education- Association canadienne pour la formation en travail social herby annouces the Statement of Complicity and a Commitment to Change and,
+As beginning steps in embracing this shared responsibility, the members of the Board of Directors, of the Canadian Association for Social Work Education- Association canadienne pour la formation en travail social hereby annouces the Statement of Complicity and a Commitment to Change and,

 - acknowledge that colonizing narratives, policies, and practices have been, and continue to be, embedded in social work education, research, and practice

-- express deep regret for the harms experienced by Indigenous peoples and communities because of these of colonizing narratives, policies, and practices
+- express deep regret for the harms experienced by Indigenous peoples and communities because of these colonizing narratives, policies, and practices

 - commit, within our individual spheres of influence, to act in ways that lessen and eventually end such harms, thereby opening spaces to offer genuine apologies